XRPLF/xrpl-dev-portal/content/concept-amendments.md

 This amendment allows addresses to have a list of signers who can authorize transactions from that address in a multi-signature.
 The list has a quorum and 1 to 8 weighted signers.
 This allows various configurations, such as "any 3-of-5" or "signature from A plus any other two signatures."

 Signers can be funded or unfunded addresses.
 Funded addresses in a signer list can sign using a regular key (if defined) or master key (unless disabled).
 Unfunded addresses can sign with a master key.
-This amendment does not allow second-level multi-signing (signers using multi-signatures to contribute to multi-signatures).
 Multi-signed transactions have the same permissions as transactions signed with a regular key.

-An address with a SignerList can disable the master key even without a regular key, or remove a regular key even if the master key is disabled.
+An address with a SignerList can disable the master key even if a regular key is not defined.
+An address with a SignerList can also remove a regular key even if the master key is disabled.
 Therefore, the `tecMASTER_DISABLED` transaction result code is renamed `tecNO_ALTERNATIVE_KEY`.
 The `tecNO_REGULAR_KEY` transaction result is retired and replaced with `tecNO_ALTERNATIVE_KEY`.
 Additionally, this amendment adds the following new [transaction result codes](reference-transaction-format.html#result-categories):

 * `temBAD_SIGNER`
 * `temBAD_QUORUM`